-Connect the computer to a local area network (LAN) with the Ethernet connector.
+The ThinkPad OneLink+ to RJ45 Adapter enables you to connect your computer to a local area network (LAN).

-To avoid the risk of electrical shock, do not connect the telephone cable to the Ethernet connector.
+To avoid the risk of electrical shock, do not connect the telephone cable to the Ethernet connector on the ThinkPad OneLink+ to RJ45 Adapter.
 You can only connect an Ethernet cable to this connector.